widok/widok/docs/chapters/06-widgets.md

 ```

 ## Writing custom widgets
 Widgets should be designed with type-safety in mind.
 For example, the only children ``List.Unordered()`` accepts are instances of ``List.Item``.
-Therefore, create a class hierarchy which closely resembles the intended nesting of the elements when creating custom widgets.
+When creating custom widgets, think of a class hierarchy which closely resembles the intended nesting.
 This will allow to catch usage errors during compile-time.

 A custom widget may be defined as follows: